4 Tips for Making a Career in Investing

 3. Meet the Requirements

 You have to get an undergraduate degree, of course.
-Next you need to get an internship, as it's the best way to make sure that you'll eventually receive an offer.
+Next you need to get an internship where you learn about everything (even something as simple as being able to hunt down a tax calculator for virtually any purpose), as it's the best way to make sure that you'll eventually receive an offer.
 College recruiters usually get sent from the most prestigious firms, and not the smaller kinds of niche firms.
 You'll find different requirements depending on what kind of bank you want to work for.
 You should do some research about the different types of banks before deciding which one you think you'll fit in with best.

 You'll find that the bigger firms have higher turnover rates.
 Small firms might put a little more effort into nurturing you since they've already invested in you.
 You can get an MBA to have more appeal to firms, but it's not always the most appealing to businesses as MBA's demand more pay.
 Again, this depends on where you want to work, but it's hard to say you'd go wrong with acquiring an MBA.
 But even an MBA doesn't trump experience; get an internship above all else.